 Colorectal cancer (colon or rectal cancer): This cancer usually begins in your colon or rectum resulting in symptoms like bleeding around the rectum, blood in your stool, and rapid weight loss.

 Read Also: Why Is There Blood or Mucus In Baby’s Stool?

 Crohn’s disease: It’s mainly an inflammatory bowel disease (IBD) that attacks your gastrointestinal tract with symptoms like fatigue and excessive diarrhea.

-Intestinal infection: Most bacteria like shigellosis and salmonella causes intestinal infection especially when you consume contaminated foods.
-This can also bring about mucus in stool when taken for granted.
+Intestinal infection: Most bacteria like shigellosis and salmonella cause intestinal infection especially when you consume contaminated foods.
+This can also bring about mucus in the stool when taken for granted.

 Ulcerative colitis: Ulcerative colitis is a severe medical condition that causes inflammation of your rectum or large intestine.
 It is one of those inflammatory bowel diseases like Crohn’s disease you shouldn’t take for granted so as to avert excessive mucus in your stool and enable you to stay healthy.